dpareasy/Assignment1/README.md

 Follow these steps to install the software:
 * Clone this repository inside your workspace (make sure it is sourced in you .bashrc);
 * Follow the stpes of this link for aRMOR installation;
-* Use armor_api for server requests, you can clone it from this repository;
+* Use armor_api for server requests, you can clone it in your workspace from this repository https://github.com/EmaroLab/armor_py_api;
 * Clone inside your workspace the repository in this link https://github.com/buoncubi/arch_skeleton which contains the controller and planner server;
 * Clone inside your workspace the repository in this link https://github.com/buoncubi/topological_map containing the ontology for this project;
 * Run `chmod +x <file_name>` for each file inside the scripts folder;